1jour1vin

 Food and wine pairings

-Pairs well with roasted meats, spit-roasted lamb, white pudding with port wine...
+Pairs well with roasted meats, spit-roasted lamb, and white blood sausage with port...

 Robert Parker - Wine Advocate